alkaline-ml/pmdarima/doc/usecases/sun-spots.rst

 ------------------

 Pmdarima 1.5.2 introduced a handy utility for visualizing your time series data:
-:func:`pmdarima.utils.vizualization.tsdisplay`.
-We can use this to visalize our data, take a look at the auto-correlation plot, and see the histogram of values:
+:func:`pmdarima.utils.visualization.tsdisplay`.
+We can use this to visualize our data, take a look at the auto-correlation plot, and see the histogram of values:

 .. code-block:: python